th7mo/notes/rekordbox.md

 ---

 [Rekordbox](https://rekordbox.com) is popular DJ software used by Pioneer DJ hardware.
+This note is written for rekordbox version number `7.0.z`.

 ## Mixing in key
-[WIP: Explain how to set alphanumeric keys in rekordbox] [WIP: Explain how alphanumeric keys work in different note]
+* [WIP: Explain how to set alphanumeric keys in rekordbox]
+* [WIP: Explain how alphanumeric keys work in different note]

+## Export mode
+Rekordbox has performance mode and export mode.
+Performance mode is for live mixing and export mode is for preparing tracks, playlists and sets.
+Put tracks in a playlist and click the sync button in the left bottom of the screen.
+If it is the first time using export mode, check the checkbox 'Synchronize Playlists With a Device' in the right top of the screen.

+To sync changes made with the DJ equipment (like new hot ques) click the 'Cue Grid Info' arrow pointing towards the 'Rekordbox' lane.

+Always properly eject the USB drive when finished with exporting to the USB drive because the data in the drive might corrupt if abruptly detached.
+To eject the USB drive go to 'Devices' in the file overview on the left bottom and click the 'Eject' icon.

+### Device Library (Plus)
+Rekordbox introduced Device Library Plus in version `6.8.1`.
+Pioneer DJ will use the new Device Library Plus format for new devices.
+It is possible to export to both Device Library and Device Library Plus format so the USB drive is compatible with all rekordbox powered devices/equipment.

 ## USB drive format
 It is recommended to format USB drives to FAT32.
 This format is preferred